analogdevicesinc/ai8x-training/README.md

   * Kernel sizes must be 1×1 or 3×3.
   * Padding can be 0, 1, or 2.
-  * Stride is fixed to 1.
-Pooling, including 1×1, can be used to achieve a stride other than 1.
+  * Stride is fixed to [1, 1] when using pooling.
+Otherwise, the stride must be equal in both dimensions:
+    [N, N], where 1 ≤ N ≤ 16.

 * `Conv1d`:

   * Kernel sizes must be 1 through 9.
   * Padding can be 0, 1, or 2.
-  * Stride is fixed to 1.
-Pooling, including 1, can be used to achieve a stride other than 1.
+  * Stride is fixed to 1 when using pooling.
+Otherwise, the stride can be from 1 through 16.

 * `ConvTranspose2d`:

   * Kernel sizes must be 3×3.
   * Padding can be 0, 1, or 2.
-  * Stride is fixed to 2.
+  * Stride is fixed to [2, 2].
 Output padding is fixed to 1.

 * A programmable layer-specific shift operator is available at the output of a convolution.